danielholmes/battle-for-hill-218/README.md

  - tooltips on cards -> I think you should always display the tooltips when hovering over the card (not just for cards in hand when it's your turn to play)

- - display the cards on the battlefield at a bigger size.
-The information from the cards are too important

  - when destroying a card, it would be nice to have the explosion symbol briefly displayed over it :)

  - It would be easier if the battlefield was always shown from the same side, no matter which color you are playing.
 By this I mean that if I'm red, I play my cards from the bottom, if I'm blue, I still play my cards from the bottom.
 You would have to do some magic with the view.php and the .tpl file

- - I would rotate the other players' cards to be upside down, because honestly I don't care about the name, I care about which unit attacks where.
-This is especially important for the artillery that doesn't have a mirror pattern for its attack.

  - make sure the cards are inside the "map_scrollable" div.
 Currently you cannot move the map around when you click on a card because they are in the "map_scrollable_oversurface".